 As described earlier, a length of semi-rigid ducting protruding a short distance through the centre of the ceiling opening is sufficient for the final connection to the extractor spigot.
-This will allow the unit to be fixed into position with the duct connected and prevents excessive lengths of flexible ducting being pushed into the opening.
-This may lead to loss of efficiency. (see section 3).
+This will allow the unit to be fixed into position with the duct connected and prevents excessive lengths of flexible ducting being pushed into the opening (resulting in a loss of efficiency (see section 3)).